Jake-thetechie/Jake-thetechie/README.md

 - 📫 How to reach me through my email
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I exist and I over thought this file
+- 💼 I work for: THE TECHIE AU PTY LTD